Charge and spin instabilities in superconducting La$_3$Ni$_2$O$_7$: S1 -- Double-cluster model

 where $d_i^{(\dag)}$ is the fermionic annihilation (creation) operator for the 3$d$ state with spin-orbital index $i$.
-The site index $\alpha$ is omitted for brevity.
-The one-body energy tensor $\epsilon_d$ contains the on-site energies of Wannier orbitals and an atomic spin-orbit coupling interaction.
-The two-body part contains the Slater-type Coulomb interaction tensor $U_{ijkl}$, parametrized using Slater integrals $F^k$ and $G^k$~\cite{Haverkort2012}.
-A similar term for the ligand site is given as
+For brevity, the site index $\alpha$ will be omitted hereafter when no confusion arises.
+The one-body energy tensor $\epsilon_d$ contains the on-site energies of the 3$d$ orbitals and an atomic spin-orbit coupling interaction.
+The two-body part contains the full Coulomb interaction tensor $U_{ijkl}$, parametrized using Slater integrals $F^k$ and $G^k$~\cite{Haverkort2012}.
+The local term for the ligand site is given as

-where $L_i^{(\dag)}$ represents operators for the ($D_4$) symmetry adapted ligand orbitals (i.e. molecular orbitals obtained from linear combination of O-2$p$ orbitals).
+where $L_i^{(\dag)}$ represents operators for the symmetry adapted ligand orbitals (i.e. molecular orbitals obtained from linear combination of O-2$p$ orbitals).
 The hybridization terms read